Kirsten West: Godmother of Southern Rock

 The Chronicler

-Two Updates, from issues #5 and #7, stand out as proof of how Kirsten became the parallel historian of Southern Rock—documenting the home front while Kirk documented the road.
+Two of Kirsten’s updates, from issues #5 and #7, stand out as proof of how she became the parallel historian of Southern Rock—documenting the home front while Kirk documented the road.

 In Issue #5, she went beyond reporting on renovations and turned her journalist’s eye toward the women who had first discovered the Big House.
 Sitting down with Linda Oakley, Ellen Hopkins, and Willie Perkins, Kirsten captured the story of how the house was found in a classified ad, how the band families moved in, and what those years between 1970 and 1973 really felt like.